 rrête-le!!—one grasshopper- and cicada-filled summer in a village outside Angoulême in south west France – staying, and bonding a bit, with a family of Parisians, their château-bound country cousins, and their village compatriots.

-Some time around this time of hard physical training, Joke-o-phine—so against violence but not averse to using the squat menace of his bulky presence or randomly mugging you with a hurled epithet apropos of little but Schadenfreude—sent me a Sunday supplement cutting by post.
+Some time around this time of hard physical training, Joke-o-phine—so against violence but not against using the squat menace of his bulky presence or mugging you at random with a hurled epithet apropos of little but Schadenfreude—sent me a Sunday supplement cutting by post.

 It featured a silk pajama-ed, Chinese Shaolin monk on a mountain top.

 The monk was making beautiful lines in rosy fingers of mist.
 And he had condemned himself out of his own mouth – the Observer reporting him as saying that a warrior monk’s sensibility is a cross between that of a humble virgin and a fierce tiger.